jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 For reference, here are my [`pkgs.nix`](https://github.com/jonascarpay/template-haskell/blob/master/pkgs.nix) (what's called `default.nix` in the manual) and [`shell.nix`](https://github.com/jonascarpay/template-haskell/blob/master/shell.nix).

-Once you've set up your project and shell, you can pretty much share these two files between all your projects.
+Once you've set up your project and shell, you can pretty much copy/share these two files between all your projects.

 To turn your project into an actual template, you can make things as simple or fancy as you want.
-As mentioned above, in `template-haskell`, I just use a simple shell script, but if you want you could also use [cookiecutter](https://github.com/cookiecutter/cookiecutter).
+As mentioned above, in `template-haskell`, I just use a simple shell script that replaces a few placeholder strings, but if you want you could use something like [cookiecutter](https://github.com/cookiecutter/cookiecutter).

-## Adding files
+## Adding files to your project

-At this point, I should note that by default, **Haskell.nix only sees files that are known to git.**
+Unlike the normal nix behavior, by default, **Haskell.nix only sees files that are known to git.**
 They can have changes, but a new file that has not at least been staged is completely invisible to Haskell.nix.
 If you run into issues building or entering the shell, always first make sure that all relevant files have at least been staged.